timescale/docs/tutorials/blockchain-query/blockchain-compress.md

 ## Compression setup

-In the previous section you learned how to different queries on data in the `transactions` table, so if you want to compress the data that table, you follow these step:
+In the previous section you learned how to run different queries on data in the `transactions` table.
+To compress the data in that table, follow these steps:

-1. Connect to the Timescale database that contains the Bitcoin dataset using, for example `psql`.
+1. Connect to the $COMPANY database that contains the Bitcoin dataset, for example, using `psql`.
 1. Enable compression on the table and pick suitable segment-by and order-by column using the `ALTER TABLE` command: